ikatson/rqbit/crates/librqbit/README.md

 A torrent library 100% written in rust

 ## Basic example
-This is a simple on how to use this library
+This is a simple program on how to use this library
 This program will just download a simple torrent file with a Magnet link

 ```rust